Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Methods

 \subsection{Numerical nonlinear Schrödinger model}

-We simulated pulse propagation in a normal dispersion highly nonlinear fiber (HNLF, length 5 m) similar to the experimental fiber used for supercontinuum generation around 1550 nm.
-The generalized nonlinear Schrödinger equation was solved using a split-step Fourier method \cite{agrawal} in Python (PyTorch version 2.6.0).
+Observations from the coupled-mode model and the experiment have been compared with those of a nonlinear Schrödinger model.
+We simulated pulse propagation in a normal-dispersion highly nonlinear fiber (HNLF, length 5\,m) similar to the experimental fiber used for supercontinuum generation around 1550\,nm.
+The generalized nonlinear Schrödinger equation was solved using a split-step Fourier method in Python (PyTorch version 2.6.0).

-The simulation window spanned $T=50$\,ps with $N=2^{13}$ points (temporal resolution $\Delta t \sim 6fs$).
-Input fields were modelled as Lorentzian pulses to match experiment, with full-width at half-maximum (FWHM) of 180 fs and central wavelength 1550 nm.
+The simulation window spanned $T=50$\,ps with $N=2^{13}$ points (temporal resolution $\Delta t \sim 6$\,fs).
+Input fields were modelled as Lorentzian pulses to match autocorrelation measurements of the experimental setup, with a full width at half maximum (FWHM) of 180\,fs after compression and a central wavelength of 1550 nm.

-The HNLF parameters were defined as follows: The dispersion coefficients were $\beta_{0} = 5.8677 \times 10^{6}$ $m^{-1}$, $\beta_{1} = 4.9033 \times 10^{-9}$ $s\, m^{-1}$, $\beta_{2}=9.3699\times 10^{-28}$ $s^{2}m^{-1}$, $\beta_{3} = 7.6891\times 10^{-42}$ $s^{3}m^{-1}$, $\beta_{4} = 3.1340\times 10^{-55}$ $s^{4}m^{-1}$.
-The fiber loss was $\alpha = 0.1$ $m^{-1}$. the nonlinear coefficient $\gamma = [10.8\times 10^{-3}, 28.137\times 10^{-18}]$ $W^{-1}m^{-1}$ and the effective mode area $A_{eff}^{-1} = [8\times 10^{10}, 14.693\times 10^{-5}]$ $m^{-2}$.
+The HNLF parameters were defined as follows: The dispersion coefficients were $\beta_{2}=9.3699\times 10^{-28}$ $s^{2}m^{-1}$, $\beta_{3} = 7.6891\times 10^{-42}$ $s^{3}m^{-1}$, $\beta_{4} = 3.1340\times 10^{-55}$ $s^{4}m^{-1}$.
+The fiber loss was $\alpha = 0.1$ $m^{-1}$.
+The nonlinear coefficient $\gamma = 10.8\times 10^{-3}$ $W^{-1}m^{-1}$ and the effective mode area $A_{eff}^{-1} = 8\times 10^{10}$ $m^{-2}$.
 The core radius was $R = 1.92\times 10^{-6}$ $m$.
 Output spectra and temporal profiles were extracted directly from the simulated fields.